Quil180/nixos-config/README.md

 ./install.sh
 ```

+After which, choose phase 1 if still on the ISO installer, and phase 2 if on the local ssd/hard drive.

 # Afterwards I need to setup an ssh key for github?
 ```
 cd ~/.ssh
 ssh-keygen -t rsa -b 4096 -C "email@email.com" cat id_rsa.pub
 ```

 Copy the contents pasted out, then put it into your github :)